DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Purchase order.md

 # Shipment advice - Purchase order

+The **Shipment advice - Purchase order** document enables companies to send inbound purchase order details to their 3PL warehouse. <br>
+In return the 3PL will confirm receipt of the stock with document **Shipment receipt - Purchase order** which will post an arrival journal with optional document setting to automatically post the purchase order's product receipt.

 ## Prerequisites
 The following setup is prerequisites for the Shipment advice - Purchase order